js-ferguson/myBlog/README.md

 ```
 >>> secrets.token_hex(16)
 ```
-This will return a random string, copy it and save it for later when we set our environment variables
+This will return a random string, copy it and save it for later when we set our environment variables.
+This will be the apps secret key.

 quit out of python
 ```